dimyG/jekyll-theme-chirpy/_posts/2026-04-23-on-the-formation-of-nations.md

 it is at least useful.

-At the root of this diversity of identities lies "homoism", the human need to belong to a group of one’s own kind, a trait with an evident evolutionary basis.
-In our era, we call these identity-bearing entities nations.
+At the root of this diversity of identities lies "homoism", the human need to belong to a group of one’s own kind, a trait with an evident evolutionary basis, offering the necessary protection from "the others".
+There are many such collective identities in a person, from the narrower one, say the neighborhood, to as wide as humanity itself and even beyond it.
+Typically though, there is one that obviously prevails and influences one’s thoughts and actions more than any other.
+In our era, we call this prevailing identity-bearing entity, a nation.
+According to this definition **a nation is group of people with a common prevailing collective identity**.
-But what is a nation, this identity that functions as a cultural attractor?
-It is a group of people sharing certain common characteristics, of which I single out **five** primary ones based on their historical importance, to which all others may be reduced.
-Each carrying different weight depending on the era and the identity:
+This identity is formed by certain common characteristics, of which I single out **five** primary ones based on their historical importance, to which all others may be reduced.
+Each carrying different weight depending on the era, the identity and the individual:
 1. Language
 2. Religion
 3. Historical Memory
 4. Political Organization
 5. Genetic Composition

-We can represent each of the five characteristics as a spatial dimension, which means that the concept of a nation is ultimately depicted as a five-dimensional object with specific value ranges for each dimension.
-These objects do not overlap with each other, with some being closer and some further away. **Every such object constitutes a distinct identity which, as a cultural attractor, influences the course of human history**.
+We can represent each of these five characteristics as a spatial dimension, which means that the concept of a nation can be depicted as a five-dimensional object.
+Depending on the similarity of identities, some of these objects might be closer or further away from each other.
+The projections of these objects to lower dimensions can also act as identities by themselves.
+Overlapping projections indicate similarity. **Every such object constitutes a distinct identity which, as a cultural attractor, influences the course of human history**.
 Since it is cognitively easier to reason in three dimensions, I use simplified three-dimensional representations in the provided illustrations.

 <img src="/assets/img/posts/nations_3d_depiction.jpg" alt="nations_3d_depiction" width="400"/>

 # Some observations
-1. The way of life (customs, traditions, myths, practices, music, architecture, cuisine and so on) or what we commonly refer to as shared culture, is a derivative primarily of historical memory and religion as well as political organization and language.

-1. Within this framework, historical memory includes not only past events but also present events of great importance, such that they are already considered historical.
+1. In this framework, historical memory has a very large scope.
+It contains customs and traditions.
+It includes not only past events but also present events of great importance, such that they are already considered historical.
 For example, theater in classical Greece was already regarded by contemporaries as a defining element of their cultural identity so its existence was already of historical importance.
 The American flag on the Moon is another such case.
-I classify such significant cultural elements under historical memory regardless of their temporal dimension.
+I classify such significant cultural elements under historical memory.

+1. Locality greatly enhances the historical memory and thus strengthens the sense of identity that is affected by it.

-1. Political organization reflects the way a society is structured, how it makes decisions, distributes resources, manages security and challenges, and defines rights and obligations.
-The modern state is the most familiar form of political organization and plays its own role in identity formation.
-There are cases where the populations of two neighboring states share four of the five primary characteristics but differ in political organization, and this alone may generate identity differentiation, even independently of historical memory.
+1. Political organization reflects the way a society is structured, how it makes decisions, distributes resources, educates the young, manages security and challenges, defines rights and obligations.
+The modern state is the most familiar form of political organization and plays its own great role in identity formation.
+There are cases where the populations of two neighboring states share four of the five primary characteristics but differ in political organization, and this alone may generate identity differentiation.
+Besides, over the course of time this differentiation in political organization can gradually create its own historical memory pushing even more towards a distinct identity.
 Examples include the United States and Canada, North and South Korea, Romania and Moldova and others.
 This also implies that if the difference in political organization ceases to exist, identities may converge into one.

+1. The way of life (customs, traditions, myths, practices, music, architecture, cuisine and so on) or what we commonly refer to as shared culture, is a derivative of historical memory and religion as well as political organization and language.

 1. Any projection of a five-dimensional identity onto lower dimension spaces can function as a distinct cultural attractor.
 Multidimensional identities thus possess multiple expressions and shades.